BitzArt/Blazor.MVVM/README.md

 ![Prerelease](https://img.shields.io/badge/prerelease%2C_work_in_progress-ffa624?style=for-the-badge)

 **BitzArt.Blazor.MVVM** is a lightweight MVVM library for Blazor applications.
-It provides a simple and flexible way to implement the MVVM pattern in your Blazor applications.
-The library is designed to be used together with Blazor United and persists the component state between renders.
+It provides a simple and flexible way to implement MVVM pattern in your Blazor applications.

+The library is designed to be used together with Blazor United with an ability to persist ViewModel state even when switching render modes.
+This allows for a complete prerendering of stateful components on page.

 Refer to the [documentation](https://bitzart.github.io/Blazor.MVVM) for more information.